radiodee1/awesome-chatbot/README.md

 * Custom Search Engine ID - https://cse.google.com/cse/all - place generated ID in `~/bin/cse_id.txt` file.
 * Getting Started Doc - https://github.com/googleapis/google-api-python-client/blob/master/docs/start.md

+### Docker for AMD64

+With an update to a version of Ubuntu, Python 3.7 was replaced with a later version and scripts for this project stopped working.
+To use this project with Docker, follow the commands below.
+This should work on any linux amd64 operating system with Docker.
+* install docker on your machine
+* `git pull` the project to the directory of your choice.
+* `cd` into the directory.
+* `cd` into the docker folder.
+* `./do_build_amd64.sh` to build the docker container.
+* after the build process the script will automatically start the launch script called `./do_launch_amd64.sh`.
+You will be presented with a bash prompt.
+This will be inside the Docker container.
+* train networks or run programs to use pre-trained networks from the `bash` prompt.
+* exit `bash` with the `exit` command.
+* you can change or add to the contents of the project directory as you wish before and after launching Docker.
+The contents of the folder are mounted in the Docker context.
+* run `./do_launch_amd64.sh` any time to start the image after build.